ycwu1030/THDMNLO_FA/README.md

 Counter terms and Renormalization constants are calculated and defined according to KOSY scheme (Phys.Rev.D 70(2004)115002)

 ## Usage
+- Copy all the .mod files in ModelFiles and Template to some specific place where FeynArts can read.
+- Do whatever you want in FeynArts.

+If you want to regenerate all the THDM part model files: (in this way you may modify some part of the source code to accommodate your conventions or even change to your own models)

 - Before running the notebook, please make two new directories:
     1. LagrangianData